About Hong Kong

 China and Hong Kong keep an independent taxation system free of intervention and a high degree of autonomy in all matters except in foreign and defence affairs until 2047.This was achieved through the Special Administrative Region

 Hong Kong is highly dependent on international trade since natural resources are limited, and food and raw materials must be imported on a regular basis.
 Hong Kong accommodates a very sound banking system, accumulated public and private wealth, a strong legal system, an able and rigorously enforced anti-corruption regime, and virtually no public debt.

 Hong Kong has one of the largest representations of international banks in the world.
 Licensed banks, restricted licensed banks and deposit-taking companies, which are authorized to take deposits from the general public, are the types of banks that exist in the country.
 Confidentiality is protected by law and therefore banks do not disclose customer details unless there is a suspicion of money laundering or other criminal activity.
 There are no exchange controls and money can be deposited and withdrawn without the payment of taxes at any time.

 There are no capital gains taxes, no withholding taxes, no sales taxes, no VAT, and no annual net worth taxes.
-Tax is levied on income known as Salaries tax and employees and the self employed are required to make social insurance payments.
 There are also property taxes and stamp and estate duties.
 Taxes are imposed on business profits emanated from a trade, profession or business carried out in Hong Kong, which different from most jurisdictions which levy corporate tax on all worldwide income.
-Tax is charged at the rate of 17.5%.
+Tax is charged at the rate of 16.5%.

 Need more information on offshore company formation in Hong Kong? click to contact us